mehedibhai101/Healthcare_Analytics_and_Operational_Efficiency/README.md

 # 📊 Project Background: St. Jude Metropolitan's Operational Recovery

-**St. Jude Metropolitan** is a leading multi-specialty hospital where clinical excellence must meet operational precision.
+**St. Jude Metropolitan** is a leading multi-specialty hospital in England where clinical excellence must meet operational precision.
 In a high-stakes environment where "time is muscle," the hospital’s ability to deliver care was being compromised by systemic administrative friction and poor resource allocation.

 **The mission was to spearhead a Strategic Operational Recovery.** St. Jude was grappling with a critical "Satisfaction Crisis," where an inequitable distribution of clinical labor caused the average patient satisfaction score to plummet to a dangerously low **3.84/10**.
 I was brought in to engineer a data-backed workload redistribution model, transforming 5,000 fragmented visit records into an actionable framework to eliminate clinician burnout and stabilize the hospital’s reputation.